cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 const userCustomerKey = ["users", "customer", <userId>];
 const userGuestKey = ["users", "guest", <userId>];
 ```
-If there is a role field on the model, this key could be reduced to:
+If there is a role field on the model, the previous keys could be reduced to:
 ```ts
 const userRoleKey = ["users", <userRole>, <userId>];
 ```